mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 ### 33. will

+`HR-`

-`HR-`, left-hand L. Useful for phrases, such as `HR-B` for "will be" and `HRU` for "will you".
+Left-hand L. Useful for phrases, such as `HR-B` for "will be" and `HRU` for "will you".

 ### 34. my

 `PHEU` or `PHAOEU`.

 We break phonetic convention to offer an easier to hit stroke.

 ### 35. one